gersteinlab/MedAgents/README.md

 ## Acknowledgments

-We thank Ziming Li (HKUST) and Junlong Li (Shanghai Jiao Tong University) for participating in discussions at the early stages of the project
+We thank Ziming Li (HKUST) and Junlong Li (Shanghai Jiao Tong University) for participating in discussions at the early stages of the project.